 Louisa May Alcott’s book Little Women is a classic for a reason.
 It has been adapted before but Greta Gerwig brings something extra to the table here.
-Remixing the timeline so that it jumps back and forth to highlight rhyming events within the narrative for greater emotional payoff, this is probably the best adaption of this story to date.
+Remixing the timeline so that it jumps back and forth to highlight rhyming events within the narrative for greater emotional payoff, this is the best adaption of this story to date.

-Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, are all perfectly cast as the March Sisters, with Timothee Chalamet turning in one of his best performances to date as Laurie and Laura Dern continuing to crush 2019 as the matriarch of the March family.
+Saoirse Ronan, Emma Watson, Florence Pugh, and Eliza Scanlen, are all perfectly cast as the March Sisters, with Timothee Chalamet turning in one of his best performances to date as Laurie and Laura Dern continuing to crush 2019 as the matriarch of the March family.